Grenaa: Tourism

 With 14.601 (2014) inhabitants Grenaa is also the largest town on the c.
 40 km x 40 km peninsula, Djursland, where coastal tourism is important.
 Djursland has 22 sandy beaches along the three-sided 260 km coastline, with in the order of 7.000 summer-, and out of season-, rentals, primarily close to the coast and beaches.
-Grenaa Beach can be seen as the best of the beaches on Djursland, as it was elected as one of the two best beaches in Denmark in 2006.
+Grenaa Beach can be seen as the best of the beaches on Djursland, as it was elected as the best beach in Denmark in 2006.
 All coastlines in Denmark are accessible to the public by law, contributing to making the walkable and unspoilt coastlines of Djursland an asset for Grenaa's tourism.

 Climate

 The climate is coastal temperate, influenced by the Gulf Stream.
 Westerly and south-westerly winds are common.
 The yearly precipitation is 700 mm.
 The average summer temperature is 16 C. The coldest month is January with an average temperature of 0.5 C.